 - Do you feel a strong connection with a species of animal or insect?

 - Has a specific animal or insect entered your dreams?

 Your answers to these questions are worth exploring.
-As you learn about animals and insects who have a special meaning to you, you will expand your level of consciousness.
-And we are all here to evolve as souls.
+As you learn about an animal or insect who has a special meaning to you, you will expand your level of consciousness.
+We are all here to evolve as souls.

 Spirit Animal Meaning

 The simplest explanation to define spirit animal meaning is that a spirit animal is a guide and a protector who can help you as you navigate your life path here on Earth.

 Animals exist of their own accord; they are not hear for us.
 Yet like all relationships, they have much to teach us, both on a physical and spiritual level.
 Having a deeper connection with animals helps us to understand the unity of universal consciousness.